Singalt16/mnist-neural-network-digit-recognition/README.md

 http://yann.lecun.com/exdb/mnist/

-Place the dataset in a folder and replace the path in the following line in main.py with the path to your folder
+Place the uncompressed data files in a folder and replace the path in the following line in main.py with the path to your folder
 ```python
 mnist_data = MNIST("MNIST_dataset_uncompressed")
 ```